mmccoyd/hillside/hillside46/README.md

 ![Hillside46 keyboard](https://github.com/mmccoyd/hillside/wiki/image/46/hill46_photo.png)

-Hillside 46 is a split ergonomic keyboard with 3x6+3+5 choc-spaced keys.
+THIS IS AN INCOMPLETE README.
+Some of it is still left over from the 52.

-It has the aggressive stagger of the Ferris plus finger splay, a physical arrow T, a longer thumb arc and break-off outer pinky columns.
+Hillside 46 is a split ergonomic keyboard with 3x6+5 choc-spaced keys.

-The arrow cluster provides a more familiar keymap for users new to small keyboards and utility keys for more seasoned users.
+It has the aggressive stagger of the Ferris plus finger splay, a longer thumb arc and break-off outer pinky columns.

 The finger splay more naturally follows our hand's mechanics.
 See the Hillside [family readme](../README.md) for features common to all hillside boards.
 Specific to the Hillside 46 are:

-* Three spots for one encoder per side at either: upper or tucked thumb or lowest ring
+* Two spots for one encoder per side at either: upper or tucked thumb or lowest ring
 * Reversible 100 x 143mm PCB, which qualifies for AllPCB's free PCB offer
 * Optional hotswap with Mill-Max switch sockets